ger0/hydro-gen/README.md

 ./hydro-gen
 ```

-In order to change map size replace NOISE_SIZE in settings.hpp with a different value.
+In order to change dimensions of the window: change the width, and height values in te \[window\]

-Dimensions of the window can be changed by changing WINDOW_W and WINDOW_H variables in main.cpp.
+key in the `config.ini`.

-(These settings along with the ability to change erosion method will be changed later).
+The default map size can be changed by replacing the size value in the \[map\] key in the `config.ini`.

 ## Screenshots

 <img src="https://github.com/ger0/external_repository/blob/main/pics/hydro-gen/new.webp" width="720"/>